 If you are unable to file your tax return because another person has already filed a return under your SSN

-- You are encouraged to contact the IRS at the Identity Theft Specialized Unit (IPSU), toll free at 1-800-908-4490 so we can take steps to further secure your compromised tax account.
-Assistors in this unit are specially trained in Identity Theft issues.
+- You are encouraged to contact the IRS at the Identity Theft Specialized Unit (IPSU), toll free at 1-800-908-4490, Monday - Friday 7 a.m. to 7 p.m. your local time (Alaska and Hawaii follow Pacific time).
+The IPSU can take steps to further secure your compromised tax account.
+Assistors in this unit are specially trained in identity theft issues.

 - Complete Form 14039 or Form 14039SP (Española) to report the identity theft incident, and have an identity theft indicator placed on your account to allow IRS to take protective actions.

 The IPSU hours of Operation: Monday – Friday 7 a.m. – 7 p.m. your local time (Alaska & Hawaii follow Pacific Time)

 For Additional Information